Current Courses

 The laboratory sessions take place in room Bt 6.03, 8 George Baritiu Street.

-Computer Programming and Programming Languages, 1st semester 2024-2025, Bachelor level
+Computer Programming and Programming Languages

 About this course